wp-plugins/updraftplus/readme.txt

 = Development trunk - not yet released/supported =
 * FEATURE: Split large sites into multiple zips (see: http://updraftplus.com/splitting-large-sites-into-multiple-archives/)
+* FEATURE: Fix time add-on can now also choose the day of the week
 * FEATURE: Svensk / Swedish translation (sv_SE) by Steve Sandström (http://www.brandicon.se)
-* FEATURE: Français / French translation (fr_FR) by Françoise Lhermitte (http://www.ajwan.net) and others
+* FEATURE: Français / French translation (fr_FR) by ufo3D - http://ufo-3d.fr/ with help from Françoise Lhermitte - http://www.ajwan.net
 * TWEAK: Save the result of looking for a binary zip (don't re-test)
 * TWEAK: Show 'Last log message' in dashboard using local time zone
 * TWEAK: Log file times are now recorded relative to the backup start, rather than the current resumption start
 * TWEAK: More code-tidying and optimisation
+* TWEAK: Warn the user if the WordPress scheduler is disabled
 * TWEAK: Various extra sanity-checks for possible problems
 * TWEAK: Warn user if trying to upload an above-limit (>10Gb) file to Google Drive
 * TWEAK: Reduce memory usage during restore